 - Develop a culture where all staff feel empowered to speak out.

-- Tackle any real or perceived discrimination that may occur in the workplace.
+- Tackle any discrimination that may occur in the workplace.

 - Look at why BAME staff are under-represented in senior roles within the NHS and improve equality and diversity in these roles.